Value-added tax (VAT)

 For importation of services, 12% VAT must be self-assessed and withheld at 100% by the local entity.
 This VAT is creditable.

-Since 2020, the importation of digital services are levied with 12% VAT.
+Since 2020, the importation of digital services is levied with 12% VAT.

 Exporters of services may request refund of input VAT.